-I have identified a tightly defined business library that’s suitable for entrepreneurs and business owners.
+I have identified a tightly defined business library of 12 great books suitable for entrepreneurs and business owners.

 The Twelve Best Business Books For Business Owners & Entrepreneurs